metaborg/spoofax-pie/docs/tutorial/create_language_project.md

       partsOk maps partOk(list(*))
     ```

-Build the project, and a warning marker should appear under all instances of `world` in the program.
+Build the project, and a warning marker should appear under all instances of `world` in the example program.

 ## Adding a transformation